vishwaraj-kumar/ec2-web-server-deployment/README.md

 sudo systemctl start httpd
 sudo systemctl enable httpd
 ```
-- The fi rst command updates the system.
+- The first command updates the system.
 - The second one installs Apache web server.
 - The last two start Apache and make sure it starts automatically every time the server boots.